EthanSNAU/CS386_project/Deliverables/Deliverable02.md

 If trends in the music community shift, so do the most popular progressions, affecting the algorithm that suggests chord progressions to the user as well as each one’s description.

 <u>Competitors</u> (eg. Hooktheory and Scaler Music)<br/>
-Other similar apps set the bar for what [app name] should provide to the user.
+Other similar apps set the bar for what Musegen should provide to the user.
 If they set a high standard, the app needs to match—and in some aspects, surpass—that standard.

 ## 3. Functional requirements (features)
 <ol>